Harmful Algal Blooms Event Response: Responding to Paralytic Shellfish Poisoning Outbreaks in Alaska

 What We Did

-In July 2011, we provided Alaska state regulators, the shellfish industry, and community leaders with funding, training, and access to a network of our HAB experts.
+In July 2011, we provided Alaska state regulators, the shellfish industry, and community leaders with funding, training, and access to a network of our harmful algal bloom (HAB) experts.
 We helped initiate the first routine, rapid screening of noncommercial shellfish for PSP toxins in southeast Alaska.
 We also worked with NOAA’s Weather Service to help Alaskan health officials broadcast PSP-related warnings.

 During a 2010 PSP outbreak in Alaska, our emergency funding program allowed experts from Washington State to demonstrate the use of an enzyme-linked immunosorbent assay (ELISA) technique for rapidly screening Alaskan shellfish samples for PSP.
 The ELISA method allows monitors to rapidly process large numbers of shellfish and seawater samples and isolate samples containing toxins.
 Contaminated samples are re-tested using the mouse bioassay, the approved method for justifying all state regulatory actions (e.g. opening or closing a PSP impacted shell fishery).